InboxSDK/inboxsdk-docs/docs/toolbars.md

 ## AppToolbarButtonView
-Object that represents an app toolbar button that has been already added to the top navigation area of Gmail or Inbox.
+Object that represents an app toolbar button that has been already added to the top navigation area of Gmail.
 This class is returned by Toolbars.addToolbarButtonForApp().

 ### Methods
 #### open()